10+ Spectacular Road Trips in South Africa You Can’t Miss!

 Route 62

-Honestly, I’ve only done bits and pieces of the Route 62 road trip, and it’s a slight I need to rectify IMMEDIATELY.
+Honestly, I’ve only done sections of the Route 62 road trip, and it’s a slight I need to rectify IMMEDIATELY.

-Linking Cape Town to Port Elizabeth, it’s an excellent alternative for travellers who have conquered the Garden Route and are in pursuit of scenic drives, one-of-a-kind boutique accommodation and delicious foodie experiences.
+Linking Cape Town to Gqeberha (Port Elizabeth), it’s an excellent alternative for travellers who have conquered the Garden Route and are in pursuit of scenic drives, one-of-a-kind boutique accommodation, and delicious foodie experiences.

 Cutting across the vineyards of the Cape Winelands, the wine route here is world-class and deserves an entire itinerary devoted to devouring it one bottle at a time.